 This semi-conscious network of beliefs informs our experience by supplying us with what is true, for us, about how the world works and our place in it.
 This is not just an intellectual exercise, something many a teacher, preacher and rhetorician have failed to fully appreciate.
 These deep seated beliefs are imprinted in the body as much as in the mind.
 They are formed from the sum of our experiences, including those experiences we have participated in vicariously through empathy.
 The subjectivity of consciousness, as we encounter it moment by moment, rides the crest of the whole of our lives’ experiences.
 Those experiences – as we have know them – have been captured within the imprints our nervous system has carved into our body-mind.
 This is what the nervous system is doing as it ceaselessly processes information.
 It is this whole, this sum of everything the body has ever known and its reflection in the mind, that has shaped and formed the being we are today.

 Children raised in fundamentalist households who break free of their early mind conditioning have managed to alter or replace beliefs at this deeper level.
 Children raised in physically and sexually abusive households who break free of their early body conditioning have managed to alter or replace beliefs at this deeper level as well.
 Though healing in the first case may involve more intellectual work and the second case more physical work, we have learned that both are best healed with a combination of cognitive therapy and body work.
+The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma states all this quite clearly.
 This is yet more evidence that the Cartesian split is a faulty hypothesis.

 The implications are not ones our society is ready to accept.
 It means that the man who punches you in the face is also messing with your belief structure.
 And, the man who force-feeds you cognitive double binds is also messing with your physiology.
 It is something you might want to consider the next time you turn on the TV.